 But what about the original off-road machine?
-Long before the gravel trend, people were already riding mountain bikes on dirt and gravel roads.
+Long before the gravel trend, people were riding mountain bikes on dirt and gravel roads.
 And though gravel bikes look a lot like road bikes, most of the technology — such as tubeless tires, disc brakes, and clutch derailleurs — was adapted from mountain bikes.

 Drop vs. flat handlebars